Skip to main content

 Figure 13.29: Natrolite crystals on basalt from the Puy de Dôme, central France.
 The specimen is 5.3 cm tall.

-This page titled 13.7.1: Framework Silicates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.7.1: Framework Silicates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.